This site requires a more recent version of Adobe Flash Player to function properly.

 Below are key drivers of Caterpillar's value that present opportunities for upside or downside to the current Trefis price estimate for Caterpillar:

-- Construction Industries Market Size: The global construction equipment market declined by 10% and stood at approximately $143.1 billion in 2015 due to weak global demand and slowdown in China.
-We expect it to decline further, and subsequently revive to 2015 levels by the end of our forecast period.
-However, in case the market grows at a faster rate and reaches $175 billion instead, there could be 10% upside to Caterpillar's current price estimate.
+- Construction Industries Market Size: The global construction equipment market declined by nearly 14% and stood at approximately $129 billion in 2016 due to weak global demand and slowdown in China, economic concerns in Europe following Brexit vote and low government spending on infrastructure projects in the United States.
+We expect it to decline further, and subsequently revive to 2014 levels by the end of our forecast period.
+However, in case the market grows at a faster rate and reaches $200 billion instead, there could be 10% upside to Caterpillar's current price estimate.

-- Resource Industries Market Share: Caterpillar's resource industry market share was 11% in 2015.
-We currently anticipate the the figure to decline and then revive to nearly 12.5% driven by long term fundamentals of increasing population, urbanization and energy consumption.
-If however, the company's market share decreases relative to its current level as a result slowing global economy, low mining activity and stiff competition there could be a potential downside of around 10% to the price estimate.
+- Resource Industries Market Share: Caterpillar's resource industry market share was 8.2% in 2016.
+We currently anticipate the the figure to decline and then revive to nearly 12% driven by long-term fundamentals of increasing population, urbanization and energy consumption.
+If however, the company's market share decreases to around 6% as a result slowing global economy, low mining activity and stiff competition there could be a potential downside of around 10% to the price estimate.

 Resource Energy & Transportation division

-Caterpillar’s Energy & Transportation division accounts for nearly 45% of the company's value.
+Caterpillar’s Energy & Transportation division accounts for nearly 52% of the company's value.
 This division includes the design, manufacture, marketing and sales of engines, turbines and related parts.
-Although Caterpillar's market share is relatively modest, the overall market size for these products is huge and stood at around $372 billion in 2015.
-This division accounted for more than 40% of CAT's revenue and EBITDA in 2015.
+Although Caterpillar's market share is relatively modest, the overall market size for these products is huge and stood at around $397 billion in 2016.
+This division accounted for more than 25% of CAT's revenue and EBITDA in 2016 despite significant losses due to the downturn in the oil industry.

 Increasing presence in emerging economies